-Some baseline rules about cancellation were established by the federal Homeowners' Protection Act, which applies to people who bought their homes after July 29, 1999.
-The Act says that you can ask that your PMI be canceled when you've paid down your mortgage to 80% of the loan, if you have a good record of payment and compliance with the terms of your mortgage, you make a written request, and you show that the value of the property hasn't gone down, nor have you encumbered it with liens (such as a second mortgage).
+The Act says you can ask that your PMI be canceled when you've paid down your mortgage to 80% of the loan.
+You must have a good record of payment and compliance with the terms of your mortgage, you make a written request, and you have to show that the property's value hasn't gone down.
+You also have to show that you haven't encumbered the property with liens, such as a second mortgage.
 If you meet all these conditions, the lender must grant your request to cancel the PMI.

 What's more, when you've paid down your mortgage to 78% of the original loan, the law says that the lender must automatically cancel your PMI.
-But don't count on the lender to notice -- keep track of the date yourself.
-Unfortunately, it may take years to get to this point.
-Thanks to the wonders of amortization, your schedule of payments is front-loaded so that you're mostly paying off the interest at first.
+But don't count on the lender to notice—keep track of the date yourself.
+Unfortunately, it might take years to get to this point.
+Because of amortization, your schedule of payments is front-loaded so that you're mostly paying off the interest at first.

 Most lenders recognize that there's little point in requiring PMI after it's clear that you're making your mortgage payments on time and that you have enough equity in your property to cover the loan if the lender has to foreclose.
-Nevertheless, many home buyers find their lenders to be frustratingly slow to wake up and cancel the coverage.
-The fact that they'll have to spend time reviewing your file for no immediate gain and that the insurance company may also drag its feet are probably contributing factors.
+Nevertheless, many homebuyers find their lenders to be frustratingly slow to cancel the coverage.
+The fact that they'll have to spend time reviewing your file for no immediate gain and that the insurance company might also drag its feet are probably contributing factors.

-To learn more about PMI and other aspects of buying a home, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart (Nolo).
+To learn more about PMI and other aspects of buying a home, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Ann O'Connell, and Marcia Stewart (Nolo).